WOLFBED/d4/README.md

 # d4 - Video Downloader

-dealer version 4 ~ includes GUI -- A modern, user-friendly video downloader application.
+dealer version 4 ~ includes GUI -- A video downloader.
+It deals.

+&nbsp;
+***

-# NOTE: NO WARRANTY PROVIDED AT ALL.
-DO NOT USE FOR ANY PURPOSE!!!
+# !!!
+ABSOLUTELY NO WARRANTY PROVIDED AT ALL !!! <br> !!!
+DO NOT USE FOR ANY PURPOSE !!!

+&nbsp;
+***

 ## Features

-- Download videos from various platforms, loads
+- Download videos from many sources
-- Batch download support
+- Batch download support, i.e. use a file with a list of URLs to download all at once
 - Configurable download options:
   - Thumbnail handling (write/embed)
   - Metadata and comments